-- Attendance will be measured by a student's ability to consistently log on to Blackboard and COMPLETE the assigned work.
-Failure to turn in assignments by due dates will be recorded as an "absence", unless and until "excused absence" criteria are met (see below). - "Excused-absence" criteria include: a serious illness, COVID-19 related Isolation with illness, a legitimate emergency, an official college trip, or the death of an immediate family member-in each case, the appropriate confirmation information must be provided to the instructor in order for accommodations to be made. - Because this course will be delivered entirely Online, a student with COVID-19 related Quarantine without accompanying illness (exposure without illness, or quarantine during incubation period) does not count as an automatic excuse for missing a scheduled test, quiz, assignment or lab exercise. - When absences become excessive and, in the instructor's opinion, the minimum course objectives cannot be met, the student may be withdrawn (dropped) from the course. - Any student who: - o does not submit assignments/ lab exercises/ blackboard quizzes or tests on schedule, AND - who "goes Radio-silent", meaning that there is no communication from that student which can be verified with acknowledgement receipt from the Instructor during any three-week period (equivalent to 6 traditional class-meeting absences in a row, regardless of the reason), AND - o who has reached a point where they no longer have a chance for a grade of "D" or better,
+- Students are officially enrolled in all courses for which they pay tuition and fees at the time of registration.
+Should a student, for any reason, delay in reporting to a class after official enrollment, absences will be attributed to the student from the first class-meeting. - Students who enroll in a course but have "Never Attended" by the official census date (Wednesday, September 15, 2021 for Fall Semester 2021), as reported by the faculty member, will be administratively dropped by the Office of Admissions and Records.
+A student who does not meet the attendance requirements of a class as stated in the course syllabus and does not officially withdraw from that course by the official census date of the semester, may be administratively withdrawn from that course and receive a grade of "X" or "F" as determined by the instructor. - "Excused-absence" criteria include: a serious illness, COVID-19 related Isolation with illness, a legitimate emergency, an official college trip, or the death of an immediate family member-in each case, the appropriate confirmation information must be provided to the instructor in order for accommodations to be made. - Because this course will be delivered entirely Online, a student with COVID-19 related Quarantine without accompanying illness (exposure without illness, or quarantine during incubation period) does not count as an automatic excuse for missing a scheduled test, quiz, assignment or lab exercise. - When absences (defined by failure to complete assigned work as scheduled or failure to respond to SPC email from the Instructor related to absences or missed assignments or failing grades) become excessive and, in the instructor's opinion, the minimum course objectives cannot be met, the student may be withdrawn (dropped) from the course. - Any student who: - does not submit assignments/ lab exercises/ blackboard quizzes or tests on schedule, AND - o who "goes Radio-silent", meaning that there is no communication from that student which can be verified with acknowledgement receipt from the Instructor during any two-week period (equivalent to 12 hours of traditional class-meeting absences in a row, regardless of the reason), - o who has reached a point where they no longer have a chance for a grade of "D" or better,

 THEN such a student will be considered excessively absent, and will be urged to drop the class with a "W".
 If that student still does not withdraw from the course voluntarily, the instructor reserves the right to administratively withdraw (drop) that student from the course (with an "X" or an "F").